Binbin Zhao

 PDF Cite Code

 (2021).
 MPInspector: A Systematic and Automatic Approach for Evaluating the Security of IoT Messaging Protocols.
-30th USENIX Security Symposium (USENIX 2021), CCF-A.
+USENIX Security 2021, CCF-A.

 PDF Cite Code